Yena-Ahn/Yena-Ahn.github.io/_posts/2020-12-01 Welcom to my Learning Space.markdown

 These two books will be used to begin with; *Python: Machine Learning Pandas Data Analytics* and *Python Machine Learning Perfect Guide*.
 Both books are great, giving specific information and plenty of examples and codes to try.
 I hope these books help my learning.

+I'm trying *Kaggle* as well - as a beginner, this will be my self-learning project of machine learning.
+PLEASE do not mind my lame progress :)

 ### Content
+#### Kaggle
+> 1. Walmart Recruiting - Store Sales Forecasting
+> > * Bike Sharing Demand
 #### Pandas Machine Learning Data Analytics
 > 1. Pandas Data Visualisation
 > 2. Data Preprocessing